MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 ---
-description: Instancing models available in Windows.ApplicationModel and how to use them (Windows App SDK)
+description: Describes how to use app instancing features with the app lifecycle API (Windows App SDK).
-title: App instancing in AppLifecycle (Windows App SDK) ms.topic: article ms.date: 05/25/2021
+title: App instancing with the app lifecycle API (Windows App SDK) ms.topic: article ms.date: 09/18/2021
 keywords: AppLifecycle, Windows, ApplicationModel, instancing, single instance, multi instance ms.author: hickeys
 author: hickeys
 ms.localizationpriority: medium
 ---

-# App instancing in AppLifecycle
+# App instancing with the app lifecycle API

 An app's instancing model determines whether multiple instances of your app's process can run at the same time.

 ## Prerequisites

 > [!IMPORTANT]
-> AppLifecycle APIs are currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
+> The app lifecycle API is currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
 This feature is not currently supported for use by apps in production environments.

-To use the AppLifecycle APIs in the Windows App SDK:
+To use the app lifecycle API in the Windows App SDK:

 1. Download and install the latest preview or experimental release of the Windows App SDK.
 For more information, see [Install developer tools](../set-up-your-development-environment.md#4-install-the-windows-app-sdk-extension-for-visual-studio).
 2. Follow the instructions to [create a new project that uses the Windows App SDK](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).